Welcome to today's edition of the Rush 24-7 podcast.

 Many farmers struggling to salvage crops that remain underwater.

-The U.S. Drought Monitor connected with the National Atmospheric and Oceanic Administration shows severe or extreme drought conditions in part of the Southeast, much of the West, but Texas and most of the nation's midsection is now drought free.
+The U.S. Drought Monitor, connected with the National Atmospheric and Oceanic Administration, shows severe or extreme drought conditions in part of the southeast, much of the west, but Texas and most of the nation's mid-section is now drought-free.

-Great news, thank God for global warming.
+Thank God for global warming.

-The global warming comes along, causes NOAA-like floods, but it ends the drought.
+Global warming comes along, causes NOAA-like floods, but it ends the drought.

 You have to look at this as great news.

-All right, the first hour in the can on the way over to the museum uh warehouse where artifacts for the future broadcast museum being held.
+All right, the first hour in the can on the way over to the museum warehouse where artifacts for the future broadcast museum being held.